sonrisesoftware/weather-desktop/README.md

 **API Key**

-When building from source, you will need an API key from ???.
+When building from source, you will need an API key from World Weather Online or [Weather Underground](http://www.wunderground.com/?apiref=f7b0e81e954c09e8).

 Once you have an API key, create a file called `src/api_key.h` and add your API key to it:

+    #define WWO_API_KEY "<your-key-here>" // For World Weather Online
-    #define API_KEY "<your-key-here>"
+    #define WUNDER_API_KEY "<your-key-here>" // For Wunderground

 **Class Generator**